PeeK1e/PeeK1e/README.md

 ### Hi there 👋

-I'm a Student at H_DA and working for Cloudical Deutschland GmBH
+I'm a Student at H_DA and working for Cloudical Deutschland GmBH and trying to become an Cloud Engineer

-Most of my Projects are now on my (GitLab)[https://gitlab.com/PeeK1e]
+Most of my Projects are now on my [GitLab](https://gitlab.com/PeeK1e).

 <!--
 **PeeK1e/PeeK1e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.